awsteiner/btmanip/README.md

-# btmanip Command-line BibTeX file manipulator
+# btmanip: Command-line BibTeX file manipulator

-Full documentation will eventually be posted at http://web.utk.edu/~asteine1/btmanip
+The documentation can be found at http://web.utk.edu/~asteine1/btmanip